CodeForBaltimore/Bmore-Responsive/docs/HowToContribute.md

 Please see our [Developer Intro](DevIntro.md) for a full breakdown of the architecture of the projects and important scripts.

-Please see our [Best Practices](Best_Practices.md) for code standards, git standards, and other guidance for writing clean and well documented code.

 ## Contributing

 ### Git Workflow